marq24/ha-fordpass/README.md

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

 > [!WARNING]
-> ## Disclaimer - Use could lead to a (temporary) lock of your Fordpass account.
+> ## Disclaimer - The use of this HA integration could lead to a (temporary) lock of your Fordpass account.
 > **This integration is not officially supported by Ford and as such using this integration could result in your account being locked out!**
 >
-> Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
+> Please be aware that we are developing this integration to the best of my knowledge and belief, but can't give a guarantee.
 Therefore, use this integration **at your own risk**!
 >
 > - It's recommended to use/create a **separate Fordpass account** for this integration (see step-by-step procedure further below).
 > - It's recommended to use an **update interval of 240 seconds or higher** to prevent a lock of your Fordpass account.

 > [!NOTE]
-> This fork is WIP - and since I just own a EV (Mustang MachE 2023) I will focus on the features of the electrical vehicle data.
+> Since I just own an EV (Mustang MachE 2023) I will focus on the features of the electrical vehicle data.

 > [!IMPORTANT]
 > There is a new access-token obtaining system introduced in the origin fordpass integration repository by @itchannel and @SquidBytes.
 >
-> The access-token used by this forked integration is stored outside the custom integration directory - this will prevent the access-token from being deleted during updates of the integration itself.
+> The access-token used by this forked integration is stored __outside__ the custom integration directory - this will prevent the access-token file from being deleted during updates of the integration itself.
 >
-> Please see the Installation section, or the [docs](./doc/OBTAINING_TOKEN.md) for help.
+> Please see the Installation section, or the [docs](./doc/OBTAINING_TOKEN.md) for additional help.

 > [!WARNING]
 > ## This fork is **not compatible** with the original Fordpass integration from @itchannel & @SquidBytes
-> Initially I created this fork in order to provide a _release version of the v1.70 branch_ that can be installed via the HACS v2.0 (where you only can install 'released' integration versions).
+> Initially, I created this fork to provide a _release version of the v1.70 branch_ that can be installed via the HACS v2.0 (where you only can install 'released' integration versions).
 >
 > ### Incompatible changes:
 > - The entity names have been changed in oder to ensure that the sensor names include the VIN.
-> - The sensor attribute names does not contain spaces anymore to make post-processing easier (using camelcase).
+> - The sensor attribute names do not contain spaces anymore to make post-processing easier (using camelcase).
 > - The access-token is stored outside the custom integration
 >
 > ### Additional enhancements: